Pest Wildlife Removal

 This fascinating mammal is also a true hibernator.
 They fatten up for the winter, gorging themselves as best as they can each fall.
 Once winter temperatures begin, they enter their sleeping chamber, shut down their metabolism and begin their long sleep.
 Groundhogs hibernate from late fall for roughly three months, then wake up when it’s still quite cold.

 But it turns out they have a very good reason to drag themselves out of bed.
 There’s evidence that male groundhogs wake up early to get a head start on reproduction.

-“The males come out and start to prepare for the mating season,” says Stam Zervanos, retired professor of biology at Pennsylvania State University in Reading, who’s conducted extensive research on groundhogs, which involves surveying their turf and making house-calls to female burrows as early as February.
+“The males come out and start to prepare for the mating season,” says Stam Zervanos, a retired professor of biology at Pennsylvania State University in Reading, who’s conducted extensive research on groundhogs, which involves surveying their turf and making house-calls to female burrows as early as February.

 “Typically, there’s a male that has a territory that includes several female burrows.
 And there’s some competition for that territory,” Zervanos explains.
 “They try to defend that territory, and they go from burrow to burrow to find out if that female is still there.”

 Having determined where his potential mates are, the male then returns to his burrow to sleep for another month or so until early March when it’s time to mate.